KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 }
 ```

 The reference is given as a URI that usually points to a PNG or JPG file.
-These formats significantly reduce the size of the files, so that they may efficiently be transferred over the web.In some cases, the `image` objects may not refer to an external file, but to data that is stored in a `buffer`.
+These formats significantly reduce the size of the files so that they may efficiently be transferred over the web.
+In some cases, the `image` objects may not refer to an external file, but to data that is stored in a `buffer`.
 The details of this indirection will be explained in the [Textures, Images, and Samplers](gltfTutorial_016_TexturesImagesSamplers.md) section.